Justin Smoak: Texas Rangers

 Smoak did not sign a professional contract until 15 minutes before MLB's deadline for teams to sign draft picks, with Texas general manager Jon Daniels saying: "This is a day we would have liked to have seen happen two months ago, but we think 10 or 15 years from now that will be irrelevant."
-The Rangers gave Smoak a $3.5 million signing bonus and assigned him to one of their Class-A affiliates, the Clinton LumberKings.
+The Rangers gave Smoak a $3.5 million signing bonus and assigned him to one of their Single-A affiliates, the Clinton LumberKings.

-Smoak began play in the 2009 season for the Class AA Frisco RoughRiders.
+Smoak began play in the 2009 season for the Double–A Frisco RoughRiders.
 He was promoted on July 8, 2009, to the Triple-A Oklahoma City RedHawks.
 Smoak entered 2010 ranked among the best prospects in baseball.

 Smoak was called up by the Rangers on April 22, 2010, and made his MLB debut the following evening in a game against the Detroit Tigers.
 He recorded his first MLB hit on April 26, against the Tigers.
 Smoak set a franchise record by drawing at least one walk in each of his first four games.
 Smoak got his first MLB home run against the White Sox on April 29 off Gavin Floyd, and hit his first MLB home run while batting right-handed on May 3, against Oakland off Jerry Blevins.
 On June 13, playing in Milwaukee, Smoak became the first player in Rangers history to strike out five times in a nine-inning game.
 In 2010 for Texas, he batted .209/.316/.353.